rey9230/KotlinBaseProject/README.md

 ### Testing
 ![Testing](test_pyramid.png)
-So lets get more specific.
-In android there is 3 kind of tests:
-* Unit testing: tests that validate your app’s behavior one class at a time
-* Integration testing: tests that validate either interactions between levels of the stack within a module, or interactions between related modules
-* End — to end tests: tests that validate user journeys spanning multiple modules of your app

 If we want to mock final/private classes we should add special [file](https://github.com/mockito/mockito/wiki/What's-new-in-Mockito-2#mock-the-unmockable-opt-in-mocking-of-final-classesmethods) to our project

 ### Dagger 2 with ViewModel that have SavedState